 As well, there are almost always announcements from the cruise director throughout the day sharing what is going on during the day and evening.
 They will usually mention it when it is formal night, so keep an ear out for announcements.

-In the worst case, even if you don’t see any notice at all, you will definitely not miss that many people are dressed up when you head to dinner that evening.
+In the worst case, even if you don’t see any notice at all, you will definitely not miss the fact that many people are dressed up when you head to dinner that evening.
 That should give you a little time to head back to the room and dress up if you want to join in.

 Do I Need to Dress Up at Any Other Time Than Formal Night?